 - iMessage and FaceTime are end-to-end encrypted.
 The phone number or email address you use is shown to the people you contact, and you can choose to share your name and photo.

 - Apple retains limited information about the use of iMessage and FaceTime, such as when you attempted a FaceTime call and whether your device is eligible to use iMessage, for up to 30 days.

 - Messages are backed up in iCloud and encrypted if you enable iCloud Backup or Messages in iCloud.

-iMessage is an Apple service that sends messages over Wi-Fi or cellular connections to other iOS devices (with iOS 5 or later), iPadOS devices, Mac computers (with OS X 10.8 or later), and Apple Watches.
+iMessage is an Apple service that sends messages over Wi-Fi or cellular connections to other iOS devices (with iOS 5 or later), iPadOS devices, Macs (with OS X 10.8 or later), and Apple Watches.
 These messages don’t count against your messaging plan.
-Messages sent via iMessage can include photos, videos, and other info.
+Messages sent via iMessage can include photos, videos, and other information.

 FaceTime is an Apple service that makes video or audio calls to someone who’s also using an iOS or iPadOS device or a Mac, or audio calls using an Apple Watch.
 These calls don’t count against your cellular minutes.

 We designed iMessage and FaceTime to use end-to-end encryption, so there’s no way for Apple to decrypt the content of your conversations when they are in transit between devices.
 Attachments you send over iMessage (such as photos or videos) are encrypted so that no one but the sender and receiver(s) can access them.
 These encrypted attachments may be uploaded to Apple.
 To improve performance, your device may automatically upload attachments to Apple while you are composing an iMessage.
 If your message isn’t sent, the attachments are deleted from the server after 30 days.
 When a passcode or password is set on your iOS, iPadOS, or watchOS device, stored messages are encrypted on your device so that they can’t be accessed unless the device has been unlocked.